Test Id : MAMLF

 Additional charges will be incurred for all reflex probes performed.
 Analysis charges will be incurred based on the number of cells analyzed per probe set.
 If no cells are available for analysis, no analysis charges will be incurred.

-Mucoepidermoid carcinoma (MEC) is the most common malignant salivary gland neoplasm, representing over 30% of all malignant salivary gland tumors.
-The diagnosis of MEC can be quite challenging due to the degree of histologic overlap with other glandular, clear cell, or oncocytic salivary gland tumors.
-MAML2 rearrangements are detectable in 80% to 85% of MEC, but not in morphologic mimics such as oncocytic cystadenoma, Warthin tumor, oncocytoma, oncocytic carcinoma, acinic cell carcinoma, and metastatic renal cell carcinoma.
+Mucoepidermoid carcinoma is the most common malignant salivary gland neoplasm, representing over 30% of all malignant salivary gland tumors.
+Mucoepidermoid carcinoma can arise in other locations such as the lung and airways.
+The diagnosis can be quite challenging due to the degree of histologic overlap with other tumors.
+MAML2 rearrangements are detectable in 80% to 85% of mucoepidermoid carcinomas but not in morphologic mimics.

 An interpretive report will be provided.

-A neoplastic clone is detected when the percent of cells with an abnormality exceeds the normal cutoff for the MAML2 probe.
+A MAML2 abnormality is detected when the percent of cells with an abnormality exceeds the normal cutoff for the MAML2 probe set.

-Fixatives other than formalin (eg Prefer, Bouin) may not be successful for FISH assays, however nonformalin-fixed samples will not be rejected.
+Fixatives other than formalin (eg, Prefer, Bouin's) may not be successful for FISH assays.
+Non-formalin fixed specimens will not be rejected.

 FISH analysis was performed on 28 mucoepidermoid carcinoma (MEC) formalin-fixed paraffin-embedded tissue samples and 51 control specimens.
 The normal controls were used to generate a normal cutoff for this assay.
 A rearrangement of MAML2 was identified in 26 of 28 (93%) MEC cases.

-4. Behboudi A, Enlund F, Winnes M, et al: Molecular classification of mucoepidermoid carcinomas-prognostic significance of the MECT1-MAML2 fusion oncogene.
-Genes Chromosomes Cancer 2006 May;45(5):470-481
+2. Behboudi A, Enlund F, Winnes M, et al. Molecular classification of mucoepidermoid carcinomas-prognostic significance of the MECT1-MAML2 fusion oncogene.
+Genes Chromosomes Cancer.
+2006;45(5):470-481

-The test is performed using a laboratory-developed MAML2 (11q21) dual-color break-apart strategy probe (BAP).
-Formalin-fixed paraffin-embedded tissues are cut at 5 microns and mounted on positively charged glass slides.
-The selection of tissue and the identification of target areas on the hematoxylin and eosin (H and E)-stained slide is performed by a pathologist.
-Using the H and E-stained slide as a reference, target areas are etched with a diamond-tipped etcher on the back of the unstained slide to be assayed.
-The probe set is hybridized to the appropriate target areas and 2 technologists each analyze 50 interphase nuclei (100 total) with the results expressed as the percent of abnormal nuclei.(Unpublished Mayo method)
+The test is performed using a laboratory-developed MAML2 dual-color, break-apart strategy probe.
+Formalin-fixed, paraffin-embedded tissues are cut at 5 microns and mounted on positively charged glass slides.
+The selection of tissue and the identification of target areas on the hematoxylin and eosin (H and E)-stained slide are performed by a pathologist.
+Using the H and E-stained slide as a reference, target areas are etched with a diamond-tipped engraving tool on the back of the unstained slide to be assayed.
+The probe set is hybridized to the appropriate target areas, and 2 technologists independently analyze 50 interphase nuclei (100 total) with the results expressed as the percent of abnormal nuclei.(Unpublished Mayo method)

 Monday through Friday